tc39/notes/meetings/2013-03/mar-14.md

 [MM walks into the room and expresses speechless incredulity when he learns that adding the second call to g in this example changes which g the first call to g is referring to.]

-AC: There is merit to avoid being clever.
+AVC: There is merit to avoid being clever.
 Benefit to preserving any existing semantics.

 BM: There should be a vision for a desired semantics goal